rb12345/gnuplot_i/README.md

 Documentation
 -------------

-Documentation of macros, includes, functions and prototypes can be straightforwardly generated using doxygen /doxywizard.
+Documentation of macros, includes, functions and prototypes can be straightforwardly generated using [https://www.doxygen.nl doxygen] / doxywizard.